Halloween currently edges Psycho 54–46

 The Verdict Decade Duel

 Michael Myers standing in the background of Laurie Strode's afternoon — visible for three seconds, then gone, the camera not acknowledging him — is Carpenter creating dread from the audience noticing something the character doesn't.
-Hitchcock's Psycho works through revelation: the shower, the basement, the mother's chair.
+Hitchcock's Psycho works through revelation: the shower, the parlor conversation, the motel's architecture of secrets.
 Carpenter works through anticipation: the Shape is always almost there, and the almost is the scare.
 The lead says anticipation outperforms revelation.
 The fear of what's about to happen is more durable than the shock of what just did.
 Carpenter understood that the seconds before the kill are scarier than the kill itself.

 The Numbers